henry2004y/TestParticle.jl/docs/src/log.md

 * For some unknown reasons, the results from analytic dipole field are not exactly the same under Linux, Mac and Windows.

 * Plot.jl is really bad at 3D related plotting.
 I would hope Makie.jl performs better.

+* The current API for including a external force term like gravity and pressure gradient is ok, but can be made more elegant.